 A modular is typically installed onto a basement, however, it is also possible to install one onto a crawlspace.
 The furnace and water heater can be placed in the basement or on the main floor.
 We have over 60 modular floorplans to choose from and offer only the highest quality at the lowest prices.

 At Fremont Homes we sell both modular and manufactured homes.
 A manufactured home or "doublewide" is built to a Federal Building Code referred to as the HUD code.
 Before a doublewide is sent to its destination, a representative from the Department of HUD must ensure that it was built to meet or exceed all HUD building code rules and regulations.

 A doublewide is specifically designed to go on a crawlspace rather than a basement.
 The lower cost of a doublewide can add up to major savings for those who are looking for a more economical project.
-We have over 90 doublewide floorplans to choose from and we make sure that we offer the highest quality at the lowest prices.
-Nobody beats our prices and nobody guarantees the home better than we do.
+We have over 60 doublewide floorplans to choose from and we make sure that we offer the highest quality at the lowest prices.